benc-uk/kube-workshop/04-deployment/readme.md

-# 🚀 Deploying The App - Part 1
+# 🚀 Deploying The Backend

 We'll deploy the app piece by piece, and at first we'll deploy & configure things in a very sub-optimal way.
 This is in order to explore the Kubernetes concepts and show their purpose.
 Then we'll iterate and improve towards the final architecture.